-Our human resources staff supports the Compensation Committee in its work.
-They also work with compensation consultants, whose engagements have been approved by the Compensation Committee, and with accountants, legal counsel and other advisors, as necessary, to implement the Compensation Committee's decisions, to monitor evolving competitive practices and to make compensation recommendations to the Compensation Committee.
-The Compensation Committee has engaged Pay Governance as its independent compensation consultant to assist with the ongoing review of our executive and director compensation programs and to ensure that our programs are competitive and appropriate given the Company's objectives and prevailing market practices.
-For most compensation topics for which the Compensation Committee is responsible, it has directed Pay Governance to work with management to develop recommendations that reflect the Compensation Committee's objectives for the compensation program.
+Our human resources staff supports the P&C Committee in its work.
+They also work with compensation consultants, whose engagements have been approved by the P&C Committee, and with accountants, legal counsel and other advisors, as necessary, to implement the P&C Committee's decisions, to monitor evolving competitive practices and to make compensation recommendations to the P&C Committee.
+The P&C Committee has engaged Pay Governance as its independent compensation consultant to assist with the ongoing review of our executive and director compensation programs and to ensure that our programs are competitive and appropriate given the Company's objectives and prevailing market practices.
+For most compensation topics for which the P&C Committee is responsible, it has directed Pay Governance to work with management to develop recommendations that reflect the P&C Committee's objectives for the compensation program.
 Pay Governance performs no other services for the Company.
-The Compensation Committee has final authority to approve, modify or reject these recommendations and to make its decisions in executive session.
-Our President and CEO provides input with respect to compensation of the executive officers (other than himself) but is otherwise not involved in decisions of the Compensation Committee affecting the compensation of our executive officers.
-While our CFO,

-General Counsel, Senior Vice President and Chief Administrative Officer and other members of our human resources management attend such meetings to provide information, present materials to the Compensation Committee and answer related questions, they are not
+The P&C Committee has final authority to approve, modify or reject these recommendations and to make its decisions in executive session.
+Our President and CEO provides input with respect to compensation of the executive officers (other than himself) but is otherwise not involved in decisions of the P&C Committee affecting the compensation of our executive officers.
+While our CFO, General Counsel, Senior Vice President and Chief Administrative Officer and other members of our human resources management attend such meetings to provide information, present materials to the P&C Committee and answer related questions, they are not involved in decisions of the P&C Committee affecting the compensation of our executive officers.
+The P&C Committee typically meets in executive session after each of its regularly scheduled meetings to discuss executive compensation and make decisions.

-Discretion of Compensation Committee
+Discretion of P&C Committee

-The Compensation Committee generally has the discretion to make awards under the Annual Incentive Plan ("AIP") and the 2019 Long-Term Stock Incentive Plan (and, prior to our 2019 Annual Meeting, our 2009 Long-Term Stock Incentive Plan) (the "LTSIP") to our executive officers, including the NEOs.
-In addition, under the AIP and the LTSIP, the Compensation Committee retains the authority to provide for adjustments to the financial measures utilized for annual and long-term incentive awards, such as excluding the impact of gains or losses on the sale of assets, the effects of changes in accounting principles or the application thereof, or unusual or involved in decisions of the Compensation Committee affecting the compensation of our executive officers.
-The Compensation Committee typically meets in executive session after each of its regularly scheduled meetings to discuss executive compensation and make decisions.
+The P&C Committee generally has the discretion to make awards under the Annual Incentive Plan ("AIP") and the 2019 Long-Term Stock Incentive Plan (and, prior to our 2019 Annual Meeting, our 2009 Long-Term Stock Incentive Plan) (the "LTSIP") to our executive officers, including the NEOs.
+In addition, under the AIP and the LTSIP, the P&C Committee retains the authority to provide for adjustments to the financial measures utilized for annual and long-term incentive awards, such as excluding the impact of gains or losses on the sale of assets, the effects of changes in accounting principles or the application thereof, or unusual or non-recurring items, including the impact of significant differences from the assumptions contained in the financial budget upon which the applicable performance targets were established.

-non-recurring items, including the impact of significant differences from the assumptions contained in the financial budget upon which the applicable performance targets were established.
-Any such adjustments to financial measures would be intended to better reflect an NEOs' actual performance, align award payments with decisions that support the Company's long-term financial plan and strategies, avoid unintended inflation or deflation of awards due to unusual or non-recurring items during the performance period, and emphasize the Company's preference for long-term, sustainable growth.
+Any such adjustments to financial measures are intended to better reflect the actual performance of approximately 7,000 AIP and over 100 Performance-Vested LTI Award participants, align award payments with decisions that support the Company's longterm financial plan and strategies, avoid unintended inflation or deflation of awards due to unusual or non-recurring items during the performance period, and emphasize the Company's preference for long-term, sustainable growth.